cknitin/kubernetes/Networking/2-Services.md

 - Services helps to expose the VIP mapped to the pods & allows application to receive traffic.
 10.1.1.1
 - Labels are used to select which are the pods to be put under a service.
 - Creating a service will create an endpoint to access the pods/application in it.

+- Services Can be exposed in different ways by specifying a type in the Service spec:
+    - Cluster IP
+    - NodePort
+    - Load Balancer: Created by cloud Providers that will route external traffic to every node on the Nodeport. (eg. ELB on AWS)
+- Headless → Creates several endpoints that are used to produce DNS Records.
+Each DNS record is bound to a Pod.
+- By default It Service Can run only between ports 30,000 - 32767
+- The set of pods targeted by a service is usually determined by a selector.